 - For the opposing party, the optimal strategy is to write off the captured constituency entirely and focus elsewhere.

-The result is a constituency taken for granted by one party and ignored by the other.
-Neither party has a reason to address its specific concerns, because its votes are not contingent on those concerns being addressed.
+One party takes the constituency for granted while the other ignores it.
+Neither sees reason to address its specific concerns, since its votes do not hinge on those concerns being met.

 Baltimore has had a Democratic mayor for 60 straight years.
 Its homicide rate is 43 per 100,000 — eight times the national average.
 Only 7% of students test proficient in math.